SahilButani/Car-Parking-payment-using-Blockchain/README.md

  @ ./app/main.js 11:16-59
 ```
 ## truffle.js Error
-*object not found
+* object not found
-Then search the truffle.cmd file and rename it to 'truf' or anything similar to that.After that you have to use commands like
+Then search the truffle.cmd file and rename it to 'truf' or anything similar to that.
+After that you have to use commands like
-*truf migrate
+* truf migrate
-*truf compile
+* truf compile